epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 ~~~~~~~~~~~~

 All of the assets required to manage a
-set of IOCs for a beamline are held in repositories.
+set of IOC Instances for a beamline are held in repositories.

-Thus all version control is done
-via these repositories and no special locations in
+Thus all version control is done via these repositories and no special
-a shared filesystem are required
+locations in a shared filesystem are required.
-(The legacy approach at DLS relied heavily on
+(The legacy approach at DLS relied heavily on know locations in a
-know locations in a shared filesystem).
+shared filesystem).

 In the **epics-containers** examples all repositories are held in the same
 github organization.
 This is nicely contained and means that only one set